jimgodden/Azure_Networking_Labs/Azure_PrivateResolver-Distributed_Sandbox/readme.md

 Hub and Spoke Virtual Machines can be accessed via Bastion.

-OnPrem-WinDns is running as a Windows DNS Server.
+OnPrem-WinDns0 and OnPrem-WinDns1 are running as DNS Servers.
-It is hosting zone "contoso.com." with an A Record that resolves to 10.100.0.5
+They are hosting zone "contoso.com." with an A Record of "a" that resolves to 172.16.0.1

 Hub-WinDns0 and Hub-WinDns1 are running as DNS Servers.
 They are forwarding all queries received to 168.63.129.16